anchore/anchore-charts/stable/feeds/README.md

   - Deployments will only be scaled down when database upgrades are required, as determined by a major/minor version change of the appVersion in Chart.yaml.
   - Deployments will no longer be scaled down for Anchore Enterprise or Kubernetes resource  configuration changes.
   - Deployments now utilize the RollingUpdate strategy instead of the Recreate strategy when using the pre-upgrade hook.
 This means that when making Anchore Enterprise or Kubernetes resource configuration changes that require pod replacement, pods will not terminate until the new pods are ready.
+  - - as of v2.8.1, the strategy has been changed back to Recreate
 - Adds a domainSuffix to the service name for all services' ANCHORE_ENDPOINT_HOSTNAME. *If using proxies, you will need to update it from the service name to the fqdn. eg. anchore-feeds -> anchore-feeds.mynamespace.svc.cluster.local*

 ### v2.7.x